joshbruce/external-project-proposals/concepts/instance-casting-to-base-types.md

 // output: Hello, World!
 ```

-For array access, there is the `ArrayAccess` interface methods (not shown), which allows internal value to be defined in the class and retrieved using array syntax: `$instance["hello"]` or `$instance[0]`.
-In the case of at least the `string` base type, this capability is native (using the codebase above).
+For array access, there is the `ArrayAccess` interface and methods (shown below), which allows internal values to be defined in the class and retrieved using array syntax: `$instance["hello"]` or `$instance[0]`.
+In the case of at least the `string` primitive, this capability is baked in.

 ```php
 $instance = new _String();